Fall 2025 Events

 If you wish to present your research as part of a SSIREP event, please submit your abstract via email here.

-In this presentation, Dr. Rebekka Lee (Harvard Catalyst) will share experiences from her public health program of research and her role supporting community-engaged research across Harvard University.
-She will discuss strategies for centering community voice and priorities as well as approaches for overcoming barriers to successful partnerships.
+Dr. Rebekka Lee will share her experiences from her public health program of research and her role supporting community-engaged research across Harvard University.
+She will discuss strategies for centering community voice and priorities as well as approaches for overcoming barriers to successful partnerships in research.

 This event has concluded.